Please use the menu below to navigate to any article section:

 There are a number of tax benefits that can come with property ownership – and once factored in, they can make the prospect of becoming a landlord very enticing.

 Negative gearing is one such tax rule that landlords can use to help them offset the costs of owning their property.

 Before I get too far into this detailed article let me get 2 facts straight…

-Even an investment property with very low rental yield will be positively geared (bringing more cash flow than goes out) if you have no little or no debt against it
+Even an investment property with a very low rental yield will be positively geared (bringing more cash flow than goes out) if you have no little or no debt against it

-Now I know this will confuse some people, but your cash flow position after taking into account your investment property rental income and your expenses is really a finance strategy, or a statement of your finance and leverage.
+Now I know this will confuse some people, but your cash flow position after taking into account your investment property rental income and your expenses is really a finance strategy or a statement of your finance and leverage.